denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 ### Creating a New Widget Page

 Assume that you want to use a widget in a separate page, not on the homepage.
 All you need to do is to declare that your page will be a widget page in the front matter of an index.md.
-Let's try.
+Let’s try.

  1. Create a new folder in the `content/` folder: I named mine EXPERIENCE.
  2. Create a new file, `File-> New File -> Text File`, and  save it as `index.md`.
 Copy(Cut)-and-paste experience.md from the home folder to the EXPERIENCE folder.
  3. In the index.md file, declare that this page is a widget_page.
- 4. Don't forget to create an item in `menu.toml`.
+ 4. Don’t forget to create an item in `menu.toml`.

 <p align="center">
 <img src="/img/17_widgetpage.png">
 </p>

 You can create really cool pages with widgets.
-For example, I used blank widget (demo.md) below and deleted all of the text but title.
-Besides experience.md, I also added accomplishments.md.
+For example, I used 2 blank widgets (demo.md) below.
+I deleted all of the text but title: one is titled "Experience" (demo1.md) and the other Accomplishments (demo2.md).
+I copied and pasted both experience.md and accomplishments.md from the `content/home` folder.

 <p align="center">
 <img src="/img/17_widgetpage.gif">